 Mobile Growth Nightmares is a podcast series by Gessica Bicego and Andy Carvell.
 At APS Berlin, they held a live recording with Belen Caeiro from Babbel and Dora Trostanetsky from Soundcloud.
 After the two women shared some personal past mistakes, they moved on to their Brilliant or Bullshit segment.

-This time around, they discussed TikTok.
+This time around, they discussed advertising on TikTok.
 The platform can reach a huge audience very quickly and content goes super viral.
 It’s the fastest growing social platform.
 In fact, Facebook is trying to compete and potentially disrupt TikTok with Instagram Reals.

 Will this work for Facebook?
 Maybe not.
 After all, there’s a different, less goofy, audience there.
 So, is this brilliant on Facebook’s side that they’re cloning TikTok, or bullshit?